histogrammar/histogrammar-docs/specification/index.md

 JSON object containing

   * `entries` (JSON number or "inf")
-  * `type` (JSON string), name of the sub-aggregator type
+  * `sub:type` (JSON string), name of the sub-aggregator type
   * `data` (JSON array of aggregators)

-The fact that Index requires all contents to have a single type allows the `type` to be specified once here, instead of once for every item in the collection.
+The fact that Index requires all contents to have a single type allows the `sub:type` to be specified once here, instead of once for every item in the collection.
 [Branch](#branch-tuple-of-different-types) is more verbose.

 **Example:**